frankjungdss/repdata-project2/README.md

 ## Data Processing

+Storm Data begins in 1950 and ends in November 2011.
 The following sections will read and process [Storm Data](#data) to obtain casualty and economic damage measurements.
-Note: Storm Data begins in 1950 and ends in November 2011.
+As this anaylsis is only looking at the most severe impacts of weather events we have made a number of simplifying assumptions:

+* looking at the entire USA and not focused on location specifics of state, county or marine region

+* the weather [events](#events) types is messy but will not be modified.
+Lets see the broader picture of weather effects to see if this will have a major impact.

 ```r